 |Haters Gonna Hate|

 When it comes to disapproving glares from strangers,

 Melanie Daniels doesn't have any fucks to give

 Not since an excitable James Stewart ran obsessively roughshod over Kim Novak’s shopping spree in Vertigo can I recall a movie preoccupying itself so all-consumingly with a woman’s appearance.
 The first hour or so of The Birds is a virtual valentine to all things Tippi.
-Hitchcock records her in loving closeup, ogling long shot, and to the adoring exclusion of all else that’s going on.
-And when she’s not being subjected to the camera obscura equivalent of a wolf-whistle, The Birds makes sure it captures every leering, appraising gaze she draws from the males in the cast.
+Hitchcock records her in loving closeup, ogling long shots, and to the adoring exclusion of all else that’s going on around her.
+And when she’s not being subjected to the camera obscura equivalent of a wolf-whistle, The Birds makes sure it captures every leering, appraising gaze she draws from the males she crosses paths with.

-But the glamorization of leading ladies is nothing new.
-What makes The Birds the perverse and ultimately camp-prone curiosity it is, is how gleefully the film approaches the dismantling of all that it has so carefully set up.
+But of course, the glamorization/objectification of leading ladies is nothing new.
+What makes The Birds the perverse and ultimately camp-prone curiosity it is, is the degree of enthusiasm with which the film approaches the task of dismantling all that it has so meticulously set up.
 Hedren’s Melanie Daniels is involved in each of the film’s recorded bird attacks and seriously gets the worst of it in the by-now-classic finale, but the movie doesn't ask that we relate to her character so much as hope that each successive attack will knock a bit of the starch out of her.